• Skip to primary navigation

 Yoghurt V's Coconut Cream

-This recipe uses regular unflavoured yoghurt which gives the dish a lovely tart lemony flavour.
-If you're dairy-free you can substitute the yoghurt for coconut cream.
-This will give a more South Indian style of curry.
+This recipe uses regular unflavoured yoghurt, which gives the dish a lovely tart lemony flavour.
+If you're dairy-free, you can substitute the yoghurt for coconut cream.
+This is a South Indian style of curry.
 It will be creamier and milder in flavour, similar to a Thai yellow curry.
-Only still a little bit different.

 Oil v's Ghee